 COURSES TAUGHT

 - “Bullied by Trump's Tweets?
-University Students on Edge,” UCLA, Jointly taught course on the risks faced by many students during Trump administration.
-It is one of a limited number of pedagogically innovative freshmen Fiat Lux seminars on topical issues, vetted by both the UCLA Division of Social Sciences and the UCLA Undergraduate Initiatives Program.
+University Students on Edge,” UCLA Gender Studies Department.
+One of a limited number of pedagogically innovative freshmen Fiat Lux seminars on topical issues, vetted by both the UCLA Division of Social Sciences and the UCLA Undergraduate Initiatives Program in the 2016 – 2017 Academic year.
+The course examined social media in the Trump presidency and explored the risks faced by many students on campus through the Trump administration policies.
 Spring Qtr.
-2017
+2017.

-- “Documenting Multiethnic Communities,” UCLA Asian American Studies and Film Departments, seminar course with film and media arts labs teaching film theories, methodologies, and digital media production, 2002-2005, and 2007.
+- “Documenting Multiethnic Communities,” UCLA Asian American Studies and Film Departments.
+A seminar course with media lab.
+2002 – 2005 and 2007 Academic yr.

-- “Advance Video Ethnography and Documentary Workshop,” UCLA Asian American Studies Department, seminar course with film and media arts labs that offers advance work in the theories and methodologies of documentary filmmaking, visual ethnography, and oral histories, 2003 – 2008.
+- “Advance Video Ethnography and Documentary Workshop,” UCLA Asian American Studies Department.
+An advance seminar course with media production lab.
+2003 – 2008 Academic yr.

 course descriptions